Cognitive Behavioral Therapy and Dialectical Behavioral Therapy for Young Adults

 Young Adult DBT Summer Intensive

 Beginning Monday, June 15th, our accelerated, twice-weekly DBT Summer Intensive Workshop for Young Adults will cover the five DBT skill training modules: mindfulness, emotion regulation, distress tolerance, interpersonal effectiveness, and walking the middle path over the course of 8.5 weeks compared to our standard 20-week timeline for DBT.
-This workshop is tailored for anyone going into college, currently in college, or just graduated (ages 17-22) in New York for the summer.

 Young Adult DBT Grad Group

-Offered on a rotating basis, our Young Adult DBT Grad-Group is designed for clients (ages 18-24) who have completed basic skills training and would like continue working on integrating skills into their daily lives.
+Offered on a rotating basis, our Young Adult DBT Grad-Group is designed for YA clients who have completed basic skills training and would like continue working on integrating skills into their daily lives.
 Candidates for YA DBT Grad Group are those who can demonstrate continued DBT skill use and do not have current behavioral dyscontrol, including no active suicidal ideation or self-harm in the past few months and no impulsivity that is dangerous or risky.

 To join our Young Adult DBT Grad Group, you must pass an exam.
 Participation in individual therapy is NOT required.